viviancreates/java-fundamentals/fundamentals_storage_lockers/README.md

 - fields are just class variables and always have getters and setters ->private, can it be public?

 # reminders
-- break loop on menu

 - add validation
 - try catch at the end
+- add leading zeros to pin
+-